alex-piccione/portfolio-2025-api/README.md

 ### On private server

-"distroless" Dockerfile
+"distroless" Dockerfile avantages:
-✅ Minimal attack surface (no shell, package manager, etc.)
+- Minimal attack surface (no shell, package manager, etc.)
-✅ Only contains your application and minimal runtime
+- Only contains your application and minimal runtime
-✅ Regularly updated by Google
+- Regularly updated by Google
-✅ Industry standard for production containers
+- Industry standard for production containers

 The deploy is executed running a script on a private server.
 See [devop/README.md](devop/README.md#Deploy) for how to configure the script.

+## Logging

+I use _tracing_ and _tracing-subscriber_.
+Use the environment variable _RUST_LOG_ (`RUST_LOG=info=info` or `RUST_LOG=your_crate=debug,tower=info`).
+There are macros in _logging.rs_ to facilitate it.

+TODO:
+- logs with macro
+- setup log_level in production
+- Grafana
+- Loki

 ## Tips